-(b) Weighing balance – Use the same microbalance for both pre-sampling and post-sampling weighing in a given brake emission test.
+(b) Weighing balance – Use the same microbalance for both pre-sampling and post-sampling weighing for a given brake emission test.
 Isolate the balance from vibrations, electrostatic forces, and air streams.
 Place the balance in a controlled environment – the weighing chamber or room – in accordance with the specifications described in point (a) of this paragraph.
 The balance resolution shall be of at least 1 μg.
-Use certified calibration weights to verify the stability and the proper function of the microbalance every month.
-The microbalance shall fulfill the calibration requirements described in paragraph 14.4.;
+Use certified calibration weights to verify the stability and the proper function of the microbalance.
+The microbalance shall fulfil the calibration requirements described in paragraph 14.4.;

 (c) Static electricity effects – Nullify the effects of static electricity by grounding the balance through placement upon an antistatic mat and neutralizing the particle sampling filters before weighing using a polonium neutralizer or a device of similar effect.
-Alternatively, nullify static effects through equalization of static charge;
+Alternatively, nullify static effects through equalisation of static charge;

 (d) Pre-sampling conditioning and weighing – Condition/stabilise the filters at (22 ± 2) °C and (45 ± 8) per cent RH for a minimum of 2 hours before weighing.
-Weigh the filter at the end of the stabilization period following the procedure described in (g) of this paragraph and register its weight in all relevant test sheets.
+Weigh the filter at the end of the stabilisation period following the procedure described in (g) of this paragraph and register its weight in all relevant test sheets.
 No deviation from the conditions specified in this paragraph is permitted during the weighing operation.
 Store the filter in a closed petri dish (or equivalent) or sealed filter holder until testing.
 Place the filter in the filter holder within 1h of its removal from the weighing chamber (or room).
 Use the closed petri dish (or equivalent) or sealed filter holder to transfer the filter to the test rig.
 Alternatively, mount the filter in the filter holder already in the weighing chamber;

 (e) Post-sampling conditioning and weighing – Take the filters to the conditioning room within 8 hours after testing is completed.
 Use a closed petri dish (or equivalent) or sealed filter holder to transfer the filter to the conditioning room.
-Alternatively, transfer the filter without removing it from the filter holder.
+Alternatively, transfer the filter without removing it from the filter holder ensuring that filter holders are not tilted during transfer.
 Condition/stabilise the filters at (22 ± 2) °C and (45 ± 8) per cent RH for a minimum of 2 hours.
-Weigh the filter at the end of the stabilization period following the procedure described in (g) of this paragraph and register its weight in all relevant test sheets.
+Weigh the filter at the end of the stabilisation period following the procedure described in (g) of this paragraph and register its weight in all relevant test sheets.
 No deviation from the conditions specified in this paragraph is permitted during the weighing operation.
 Store the filter in a closed petri dish (or equivalent) or sealed filter holder;

 (f) Reference filter weighing – Use reference filters to validate PM weighing.
 Select at least two Fluorocarbon coated glass fibre or fluorocarbon membrane reference filters that match each sampled filter media.
-Weigh the reference filters at the beginning and the end of a weighing session (before pre-sampling and after post-sampling weighing) and report the weighings in the Mass Measurement File.
+Weigh the reference filters at the beginning and the end of a weighing session (before pre-sampling and after post-sampling weighing) and report the weights in the Mass Measurement File.
 The average difference between the initial and final measurement for the reference filter shall remain within ±10 µg.
 Furthermore, the average difference between the reference filters and their moving average (min 1 day – max 15 days) shall be within ±10 µg.
 Replace the reference filters at a maximum every 30 days and in such a manner that no sample filter is weighted without comparison to a reference filter that has been present in the weighing chamber (room) for at least one day;

 (g) Sample filter weighing – Follow the procedure described below to perform both pre- and post-sampling filter weighing: